 A day for training the lower body and core typically follows the push and pull upper body workout days — again, either on the following day or separated by a rest day.

-The leg muscles include the muscles located on the front (quadriceps) and back (hamstrings) of the thigh, glutes, and calves.
+The leg muscles include the muscles located on the front (quadriceps) and back (hamstrings) of the thigh, as well as the glutes and the calves.

-The push-pull style of training allows you to exercise all the major muscle groups a maximum of twice per week — assuming you trained 6 days a week with 1 day off.
+The push-pull style of training allows you to exercise all the major muscle groups a maximum of twice per week, assuming you train 6 days a week with 1 day off.

 Note that how frequently you train per week may depend on your experience level, which is discussed in more detail below.